deepakhj/cadent/README.md

 conshashsrv
 ===========

-Generic Consistent hash Server in Go
+Generic Consistent hash Server (and well, much more) in Go

+Note:: configuration for complex scenarios of loop backs, replicas moving, multiple backends, accumulators, and aggregators can get confusing .. and you can find yourself hitting yourself over the head alot.
+You's say "why not keep it simle" If metrics collection and manipulating was simple, I would not have to write this.

 Installation
 ------------